Th3-D5-482/Deja-Brew-App-WIP-/README.md

 ---

 ## 🙏 Acknowledgment
-Special thanks to [Nickelfox Design](https://www.figma.com/@nickelfox), whose design ingenuity and creativity inspired Deja Brew look and feel.
+Special thanks to [Nickelfox Design](https://www.figma.com/@nickelfox), whose design ingenuity and creativity inspired Roastic look and feel.

 ---

 ## 🎯 Conclusion
-**Deja Brew** combines functional ordering tools with a clean design and a playful creator Easter egg.
+**Roastic** combines functional ordering tools with a clean design and a playful creator Easter egg.
 With real-time Firebase integration and a React Native frontend, it delivers a smooth and interactive experience that’s as delightful as your favorite brew.

 ---